 What to do with leftover meatballs?

-Have a few leftover meatballs but no clue what to do with them?
+Are you wondering what to do with those chicken meatball leftovers?
 Below are a few ways to transform your leftovers into a brand-new meal.

 How long will meatballs keep?

 Meatballs should be stored in an airtight container or zip-closure bag in the refrigerator.
 Properly stored, meatballs will keep for 5-7 days.

 These meatballs are incredibly easy to reheat!